Jeff Million and Tom Yeager2

 An additional adjustment to the irrigation requirement considers the irrigation system's distribution uniformity.
 Irrigation systems, especially high-pressure sprinkler systems, typically do not apply water uniformly throughout the irrigated area.
 If irrigation is based on the average irrigation delivery rate of the system (inch/hour), there will be areas within the irrigation zone that receive less water than average and areas that will receive more than average.
 DU can be measured and irrigation rates adjusted accordingly so that all areas within the irrigation zone receive, at a minimum, the desired amount of water.

-Calculate DU as the average volume of the lowest 25% of the collection cups divided by the average volume of all collection cups.
-The average irrigation application rate can be calculated if the time of application is also recorded.
+- Calculate DU as the average volume of the lowest 25% of the collection cups divided by the average volume of all collection cups.
+The average irrigation application rate can be calculated if the duration of application is also recorded.

 Data